-Note: This DB2 product has restricted license terms and agreements.
+Note: The supplied DB2 product has restricted license terms and agreements.
 You must only use this DB2 installation in association with your licensed use of MQSeries Integrator for message management, and only the MQSeries Integrator components can make calls to the DB2 database.

 The use of a database by the MQSeries Integrator components is independent of the use of databases by your applications and message flows.
 You are not restricted to the databases listed here for application and data storage and retrieval.
 Fully globally coordinated message flows that use a DB2 database are only supported using DB2 Version 6.1.
-See also "Migration considerations" on page 20.
+See also "Migration considerations" on page 24.

-Optional products
+Optional products for Sun Solaris